 There’s no arguing that a Vegetarian or Vegan, Plant-Based Diet is excellent for our Health and Wellbeing in many ways.
 A Vegan diet provides ample amounts of certain nutrients like Vitamin C, Vitamin E and a high intake of dietary fibre and many health-promoting phytochemicals.
 (1)

 Even when eaten as a whole foods diet with lots of variety, Vegans’ main obstacle is the genuine potential and tendency towards developing nutrient deficiencies, regardless of how healthy a diet they eat.
-All things considered, it is now easier to consume an adequate Vegan diet than it was a decade ago as the versatility and number of fortified products, dietary supplements and new vegetarian convenience foods are more readily available.
+All things considered, it is now easier to consume an adequate Plant-Based diet than it was a decade ago as the versatility and number of fortified products, dietary supplements and new vegetarian convenience foods are more readily available.
 (2)

-Both fortified foods and supplementation are ideally necessary for Vegans as several nutrients are at risk of not meeting the Recommended Dietary Intake (RDI).
+Both fortified foods and supplementation are ideally necessary for a Plant-Based Diet as several nutrients are at risk of not meeting the Recommended Dietary Intake (RDI).
 At times there is also a need for some nutrients to be taken at a therapeutic dose, especially if a deficiency has been identified.
 For example, Zinc is well recognised as playing an important role in the development and integrity of the immune system(3) and therefore may be taken at higher doses for short periods of time for a therapeutic effect.
 The same can be said for several other nutrients, which always comes down to the individual and their particular needs.

 One particular study on insufficient intake of Vitamins and Minerals when consuming a Vegan diet emphasised key nutrients such as vitamin B12, vitamin D, iron, iodine, and long-chain omega 3 fatty acids.
 (2)